DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 Add the plugins listed above to the Grid to set up a simple Grid supporting editing features.

-Process the committed changes and send them to the data source using the `EditingState` plugin's `onCommitChanges` event.
+Handle the `EditingState` plugin's `onCommitChanges` event to commit changes made by an end-user to your data store.

 ## Uncontrolled Mode